KRC, Rm. 153, 262-0327

 Services provided by the KRC Learning Center are associated with ProLiteracy Worldwide, the Alaska Adult Education Association, AmeriCorps National Service Program and the College Learning and Reading Association.
 Participants may enroll at any time.
 All services and courses are free of charge, except where indicated.

-Basic skills refresher courses are free and participants can register anytime.
+Basic skills instruction is free and participants can register anytime.
 KPC sites include KRC (Soldotna), KBC (Homer), Voznesenka, Nikolaevsk, Ninilchik, Anchor Point, Nanwalek, Port Graham, Seldovia and Tyonek.
 Students can upgrade skills for personal or employment needs.
-Traditional subjects include math, reading, writing, social studies, science and life-coping skills.
+Traditional subjects include math, reading, writing, social studies, science and life skills.

 KRC, Diane Taylor, 262-0328 or Bettina Kipp, 262-0334